flamebarke/StagelessHollow/README.md

 <b>HollowInjection:</b>

-Run tool from disk with optional argument:
+Run tool from disk with optional argument to specify the program that is used to inject the shellcode into:
 ```
 C:\Windows\Temp\HollowInjection.exe [/program:C:\<path to program.exe>]
 ```